maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 vulkaninfo --summary
 ```

-`vulkaninfo` comes from Fedora's optional [`vulkan-tools`](https://packages.fedoraproject.org/pkgs/vulkan-tools/vulkan-tools/) package.
-It shows the current Vulkan state.
-The previous boot must come from its logs.
+`vulkaninfo` comes from Fedora's optional [`vulkan-tools`](https://packages.fedoraproject.org/pkgs/vulkan-tools/vulkan-tools/) package and shows the current Vulkan state, while the previous boot must come from its logs.
 Package, firmware and BIOS versions belong beside the incident log because an update can change any part of the path.

 A stronger follow-up would collect:

 - The exact wall-clock time and action for a safe reproduction.
 - Kernel, Mesa, Mutter, firmware and BIOS versions.
-- AMD firmware information and a DMUB trace, following the current kernel debug guide.
+- AMD firmware information and a DMUB trace, following the current kernel [Display Core debug guide](https://docs.kernel.org/gpu/amdgpu/display/dc-debug.html).
-- A controlled PSR-disabled comparison after checking the flag against the running kernel source.
+- A controlled PSR-disabled comparison after checking the flag against the matching [Fedora kernel source](https://src.fedoraproject.org/rpms/kernel/tree/f44).
 - Full logs and clear steps for the upstream project that owns the failing area.

 Debugfs tracing can require root, produce a great deal of data and alter timing.
 I would enable only the trace groups needed for a planned reproduction.
 AMD's [Display Core debug guide](https://docs.kernel.org/gpu/amdgpu/display/dc-debug.html) lists the relevant DMCU, DMCUB and PSR tools.

-At the time of the incident, cached Fedora metadata listed newer kernel, AMD firmware, Mesa and Mutter packages.
-Updating those distro packages was a sensible first test.
-Framework also listed BIOS 3.20 for this model.
-I would treat a BIOS update as separate work: read the current [Framework release guidance](https://community.frame.work/t/framework-laptop-13-ryzen-7040-bios-3-20-release-stable/83283) and recovery notes before deciding.
+At the time of the incident, cached Fedora metadata listed newer kernel, AMD firmware, Mesa and Mutter packages, so updating those distro packages was a sensible first test.
+Framework's [BIOS 3.20 release discussion](https://community.frame.work/t/framework-laptop-13-ryzen-7040-bios-3-20-release-stable/83283) also covered this model; I would treat a BIOS update as separate work by reading its current guidance and recovery notes before deciding.
 Versions and advice age quickly.

 ## 17. The stack in four lines